 If you're facing historic claims being reinstated following the abolition of Tribunal Fees by the Supreme Court, we can guide you through what you need to do on this.
 We can also assist if you are seeking a refund on Tribunal fees ordered to be paid by you on a claim.

-at no obligation, or fill out our enquiry form and a solicitor will get in touch.
+Alternatively, fill out our enquiry form and a solicitor will get in touch.

 Following these guidelines can help reduce the risk of an employment tribunal, although all situations are different; get specialist legal advice for your own situation.